devgateway/geocoder-ie/README.md

 Results were saved in out.tsv
 ```

+##Output formats (-o)

+xml: is only supported when processing a iati xml file, and the output is a copy of the file with the new locations embedded.
+tsv: is only supported when processing documents, and the output will be just the list of the geocoded locations.
+json: is supported in both cases, and the output is like the original specified output.

 ## Web interface
 The auto geocoder tool provides a simple user interface to upload , geocode documents, review and see the geocoding results and its related texts.
 The web interface also gives support to classifier training module

 ### Setup